lapc4/portfolio/README.md

 # portfolio
-Landing page for my career portfolio
+This is a landing page for my career portfolio